JoaoGuimaraes22/2020-Todo/Roadmap Diagram/Backend/Initial Learning/Learn a language/Functional Language/C#/Learn the language/Documentation/4. Classes/README.md

 }
 ```

+### Access specifiers:

-- **Access specifiers** specify the access rules for the members as well as the class itself;
+- Specify the access rules for the members as well as the class itself;
 - Example:

 ```